sparkrickyfly/EKDA/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Data Usage Agreement

-By using this dataset, you agree to:
-1. Use the data only for research purposes
-2. Not redistribute the data
-3. Not use the data for commercial purposes
-4. Cite the original paper in any publications
-5. Report any potential privacy concerns

 ## Acknowledgments

 - Thanks to all contributors who have helped improve this project
 - Special thanks to the open-source community for their valuable tools and libraries

-## Contact

-For questions, issues, or suggestions, please:
-1. Open an issue in the repository
-2. Contact the maintainers at [1501965920@qq.com]